arushikakkar/RealTimeiChatApp/README.md

 <a href="https://real-time-ichat.netlify.app/"><b>Live Demo</b></a>

 Features
-📖 Uses NodeJs and Socket-IO
+📖 Uses NodeJs and Socket-IO<br>
-🙌 Developers friendly
+🙌 Developers friendly<br>
-🚀 Helps to connect with people in Real Time
+🚀 Helps to connect with people in Real Time<br>
-✌️ Adds a little bit of encouragements
+✌️ Adds a little bit of encouragements<br>

 Like it?